Linux-User316/8fc8-bash-script/README.md

 # 8fc8-bash-script

-## Ein Shell Skipt um ein Unlock einer DELL BIOS File mit dem Suffix-8FC8 durchzuführen:
+## A shell skip to unlock a DELL BIOS file with the suffix-8FC8:

-Using the script:
+### Using the script:

 The xxx.bin file to be edited should be stored in the Downloads folder in these instructions.